natacha-beck/cbrain-wiki/Tutorial-#1:-Getting-Started-with-the-CBRAIN-Neuroscience-Portal.md

 7. Reload the page, as the tasks run, the "Current Status" will move through the various stages of a CBRAIN execution as they execute on the remote machine.
 Reloading the page will update the status, until eventually, all 3 tasks will be in the "Completed" state.
 This means that your tasks have successfully finished and the outputs have been stored back in the "MainStore" **DataProvider**.

-8. Now that the tasks have all completed (should not take more than a few minutes, depending on how many people are using "Converter-1" at the time you are performing the tutorial), lets click on the **Files** tab to be taken back to the **Files** list page.
+8. Now that the tasks have all completed (should not take more than a few minutes, depending on how many people are using "Converter-1" at the time you are performing the tutorial), let's click on the **Files** tab to be taken back to the **Files** list page.
 You should now see three new files have appeared there, each corresponding to the newly created NIfTI file.
 They have been properly identified as a NIfTI file.
 If you click on the name of any of them, you will be able to see the result file in "BrainBrowser", just like you did for the MINC files earlier.

 This concludes the tutorial.